 The De Boer twins followed their manager to Catalonia, as did Litmanen.
 By 1997, Reiziger, Davids, Kluivert and Bogarde wore the colours of AC Milan.
 Seedorf, Kanu and Van der Sar had joined them in Italy by 1999 and the experienced Blind and Rijkaard had retired by the same year.
 George departed to Real Betis, Van Vossen to İstanbulspor.
 Overmars braved London and the Premier League, while reserve keeper Fred Grim remained at the club until retiring in 2002.

 Much like the Dutch of the 1974 World Cup, many of Van Gaal’s team went on to manage and coach in an eclectic mix of locations.
 Continuing traditions of networking, and acting as messengers for the success of Total Football, Ajax’s modern heroes have, to date, managed everywhere from Barnet to AC Milan, Curaçao to the Netherlands, and Barcelona to Ajax.
-En route to Manchester, Van Gaal’s own career has seen successful stops at AZ Alkmaar, Bayern Munich and the Netherlands national team.
+En route to Manchester and beyond, Van Gaal’s own career has seen successful stops at AZ Alkmaar, Bayern Munich and the Netherlands national team.

 However, unlike Michels and Cruyff, the heroes of the mid-90s didn’t return to Amsterdam to reaffirm Ajax’s quality and stature.
 For the standards of the Eredivisie and its most famous club, quality and stature currently sit in a much-changed context.